 The parameter TIE specifies the name of the tie constraint to which the cyclic symmetry model definition applies.
 It need not be specified if only one TIE card has been defined.

 The element set specified by ELSET specifies the elements to which the parameter NGRAPH should be applied.
-Default if only one TIE card was used is the complete model.
+Default if only one cyclic symmetry TIE card is used in the input deck is the complete model.